COROS vs. Garmin: I Wore Both for 3 Years

 Better Battery Life

 COROS watches are known for their unparalleled battery life.
-Depending on the current generation model, you get at least 30 hours on GPS and 17 days with regular use.
-Combining both GPS and regular use, I only have to charge my watch about every two weeks.
+Depending on the model, you get at least 30 hours on GPS and 17 days with regular use.
+Combining both GPS and regular use, I only have to charge my watch about every two weeks (with the latest PACE 4, you can even get 19 days of battery life in smartwatch mode!)

 Garmin has improved their battery life significantly, though.
-The latest FR55 and FR255 get up to two weeks in smartwatch mode and 20-30 hours in GPS mode.
-Still, when compared to the COROS equivalent in the same tier, COROS has 20-50% battery life.
+On some entry- to mid-tier models, you can get close to two weeks in smartwatch mode and 20-30 hours in GPS mode.
+Still, when compared to the COROS equivalent in the same tier, COROS has 20-50% better battery life.

-A quick note: because of the amazing battery life, you are unable to change the screen brightness for COROS watches.
-I find the watch very readable despite that, but it could be an issue if you need a very bright screen.
+A quick note: because of the amazing battery life, you are unable to change the screen brightness for non-AMOLED display COROS watches (everything but the PACE Pro and PACE 4).
+I find the watches very readable despite that, but it could be an issue if you need a very bright screen.

 More Accurate Swim Tracking